0191 228 4090 admin@neat.org.uk

 Data subjects are not required to make a request in writing in order to exercise their rights (including making a subject access request) but are encouraged to do so.
 We have provided a Data Protection Request Form for this purpose.
 This also includes guidance on the proof of identity and proof of address that you will need to provide with the form.

-Your completed form(s) should be sent for the attention of the trust’s Head of Digital Resources and Delivery using the details on the contact page.
+Your completed form(s) should be sent for the attention of the trust’s Information Governance Manager using the email address Information.governance@neatat.org.uk

 Making a FOI request